Igrobzik/Declinable-Death-Messages/README.md

 - Uses resource pack translation keys.
 - Works entirely on the client.
 - Falls back to the original name if no declension is provided.
-- Built-in Russian declension entries for vanilla entities.
+- Built-in Russian declension entries for vanilla entities and some names.

 ## Translation keys